aswiniab/blog/_posts/2020-07-26-arbitrage-pricing-model.markdown

 #### 3.1 Data gathering
 To prepare for analysis and model development, the following data since March 1986 were collected and cleaned:
-* MICROSOFT: closing value (currency in USD) of Microsoft soft on 1st day of the month.
+* MICROSOFT: closing value (currency in USD) of Microsoft soft on 1st day of the month
-* SANDP: closing value of S&P500 (currency in USD) on 1st day of the month.
+* SANDP: closing value of S&P500 (currency in USD) on 1st day of the month
 * CPI: monthly data on consumer price index
 * INDPRO:The Industrial Production Index (INDPRO) is an economic indicator that measures real output for all facilities located in the United States manufacturing,
-  mining, and electric, and gas utilities.
+  mining, and electric, and gas utilities
 * USTB3M: the monthly average of US Treasury Bill Yield (in percentage) for 3 months maturity
 * USTB10Y: the monthly average of US Treasury Bill Yield (in percentage) for 10 year maturity in percentage
 * M1SUPPLY: the monthly average seasonally adjusted M1 money stock value in billions of dollars
 * CCREDIT: Total Consumer Credit Owned and Securitized, Outstanding monthly end of period data in billions of dollars not seasonally adjusted
 * BMINUSA: Moody's Seasoned Baa Corporate Bond Minus Federal Funds Rate monthly data on percent units not seasonally adjusted.
 BMINUSA is calculated as the spread  between [Moody's Seasoned Baa Corporate Bond](https://fred.stlouisfed.org/series/BAA) and [Effective Federal Funds Rate](https://fred.stlouisfed.org/series/EFFRM)

 |Data|Abbreviation|Source|
 |:---:|:---:|:---:|